remykarem/remykarem.github.io/books-src/system-design-book/src/goals/scalability.md

 **Testing scalability**

-Run load & stress tests on the system by simulating concurrent traffic
+Run load (no. of users, transactions, data volume) & stress tests on the system by simulating concurrent traffic.
+This helps to identify bottlenecks.

+How to measure scalability?

+* Performance metrics
+* Resource usage